moonsama/docs/docs/pallets-precompiles/solidity-precompiles/interacting-with-the-democracy-precompile.md

 ### Vote on a Referendum

-Seconded proposals transition to referendum status once per launch period, which is approximately 7 days on Moonbeam, 1 day on Moonriver, and 1 day on Moonbase Alpha.
-If there are no active referenda currently up for vote on Moonbase Alpha, you may need to wait for the launch period to pass for the proposal you seconded in the prior step to make it to referendum status.
+Seconded proposals transition to referendum status once per launch period, which is approximately 7 days on Moonsama Network, 1 day on Moonsama Network, and 1 day on .
+If there are no active referenda currently up for vote on , you may need to wait for the launch period to pass for the proposal you seconded in the prior step to make it to referendum status.

 First, you'll need to get the index of the referendum you wish to vote on.
 Remember, the proposal index is not the same as the referendum index.
-To get the index of a referendum, head to [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss://wss.api.moonbase.moonbeam.network%2Fpublic-ws#/democracy) and take the following steps:
+To get the index of a referendum, head to [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss://wss.api.moonbase.Moonsama Network.network%2Fpublic-ws#/democracy) and take the following steps:

 1. Navigate to the **Governance** Tab
 2. Click on **Democracy**